 The Gray Wolf is currently listed as an endangered species statewide under the Oregon ESA and west of Highways 395/78/95 under the federal ESA.
-Wolves were federally de-listed on May 5, 2011 east of those highways; the Oregon Wolf Conservation and Management Plan adopted in 2005 and revised in 2010 is being implemented in the delisted area.
+Wolves were federally delisted on May 5, 2011 east of those highways (gray wolves remain federally protected west of that line); the Oregon Wolf Conservation and Management Plan adopted in 2005 and revised in 2010 is being implemented in the delisted area.
 The goal of Oregon's wolf plan is to ensure the conservation of gray wolves as required by Oregon law while protecting the social and economic interests of all Oregonians.
 In 2011, the Oregon Court of Appeals issued an order preventing ODFW from killing wolves under the department's chronic depredation rules.
-In November 2011, the Court extended the stay which has resulted in further lethal control being on hold pending the Court's decision.
+The lawsuit preventing lethal control of wolves in Oregon was settled in May 2013.
+In May 2013, new rules governing lethal take went into effect.
+The rules were part of the settlement reached between ODFW and several other parties after ODFW's authority to kill wolves was challenged by a lawsuit.
+During the 2013 Legislative Assembly the legislature passed House Bill 3452 which established the circumstances under which a wolf may be taken.
+As of March 11, 2014, no wolves have been killed by ODFW under these new rules.